ProvableHQ/leo/documentation/leo_by_example/auction.md

 }"
 ```

 Congratulations!
-You've run a private auction.
+You have run a private auction.
 We recommend going to [provable.tools](https://provable.tools) to generate new accounts and trying the same commands with those addresses.